pjbull/benchmarked/data.md

 ##Data Description

 As a matter of legal record, the proceedings of the US Supreme Court are technically part of the public domain.
 However, structured representations of the court's records are almost entirely behind the paywalls of Lexis-Nexis and Westlaw.
-We've compiled data on the court from four separate pubically available sources that range from a well-cleaned, curated datasets to raw pdf documents of legal proceedings.
+We've compiled data on the court from four separate pubically available sources that range from a well-cleaned, curated datasets to raw PDF documents of legal proceedings.
 Each source provides a different angle on the history of court that we can leverage in our analysis.

 ###The Harold J. Spaeth Dataset